jonathanrobichaud4/jonathanrobichaud4.github.io/_projects/homelab.md

 During the 2020 lockdown, I decided to pick up a server and start running different applications.
 This evolved quickly into another server for storage.

 I started to use Home Assistant and gained an appreciation for smart homes and IOT technology, as well as the cybersecurity implications that came with it.
-I began to familiarize myself with Linux through Proxmox and Raspberry Pi and this helped me build my understand how Docker works.
+I began to familiarize myself with Linux through Proxmox and Raspberry Pi and this helped build my understanding of how Docker works.

 Over the last couple of years, I have aquired a few older enterprise-grade servers to learn how they work differently from a normal computer.
 This has allowed me to expand my homelab even more!
 I am currently running TrueNAS, Proxmox as well as two Docker servers.